kinoute/vim-hivacruz-theme/README.md

 ## Same theme in other apps

-I made similar themes with the same colours for different applications.
+I made similar themes with the same colors for different applications.
 Here there are:

 - Sublime Text theme: https://github.com/kinoute/hivacruz-sublime-theme
 - VSCode Theme: https://github.com/kinoute/vscode-hivacruz-theme